tinode/chat/README.md

   what: "msg", // string, either "topic" or "msg" (default); what to delete - the
                // entire topic or just the messages, optional, default: "msg"
   hard: false, // boolean, request to delete messages for all users, default: false
-  before: "2015-10-06T18:07:30.134Z", // datetime as string, delete messages
+  before: 123, // integer, delete messages with server-issued ID lower than this
-              // older than this (exclusive of the value itself), optional }
+               // (exclusive of the value itself), optional }
 ```